astral-sh/uv/docs/guides/integration/github.md

     ...
 ```

-iii.
-Step-specific Environment Variables

-Set the variable for a specific step:
+Or, opt-in for a specific step in a job:

 ```yaml title="example.yml"
 steps: